-In the early 90s, the Zen Master Kobun Chino Roshi Otogawa a student of Shunryu Suzuki and close friend and confidant of Kanjuro Shibata XX., The Vienna Kyudo Group (Gako Kyudojo) gave, this series of three calligraphy.
-Kobun Chino, the Shibata Sensei already knew from Kyoto and with him Kyudo studied was instrumental in his invitation to the US and taught himself Kyudo commissioned by Shibata XX.
-As Kalligraphielehrer he enjoyed high recognition.
-A warmly thanks to Michael Rich for the translation of the three calligraphies.
+In the early 1990s, Kobun Chino Otogawa Roshi, a close friend and confidant of Kanjuro Shibata XX, gifted this series of three calligraphies to The Vienna Kyudo Group (Gako Kyudojo).
+Kobun Chino, who knew Shibata Sensei from Kyoto and studied Kyudo with him, was instrumental in inviting Shibata to the US and Europe.
+Kobun himself taught Kyudo on behalf of Shibata XX.
+Kobun enjoyed high recognition as a calligraphy teacher.
+Warm thanks to Michael Rich for the translation of the three calligraphies.

 By shooting with one’s own power, the rainwater of cultivation without a way is like losing the grain.
 (An archer who shoots according to his own style without receiving the teachings of a master is like the rainwater which flows without a channel, ruining the crops.)